Helltar/tgitch/README.md

 twitch_channel.txt
 twitch_username.txt
 ```
-... and two more with you tokens:
+... and two more with your tokens:

 ```
 telegram_token.txt